island-lang/island-lang.github.io/README.md

 **Knowledge-driven programming** is a form of declarative programming where programs are structured around semantically meaningful information entities, rather than computations.
 It does not involve conventional subroutines (i.e. named functions or relations).
 Instead, knowledge-driven programs specify general inference rules describing methods for generating new knowledge from existing knowledge.

-Knowledge-driven programs (or program subsets, if within a hybrid language) are **synthesized at compile-time** by composing a computational graph mapping an initial set of known information entities to a target set of unknown information entities.
+Knowledge-driven programs (or program subsets, if within a hybrid language) are synthesized by composing a computational graph mapping an initial set of known information entities to a target set of unknown information entities.

 Unlike logic programs, knowledge-driven programs don't involve any runtime search.
-All planning and synthesis is done at compile-time, such that the resulting runtime code can be optimized to run at a performance closer to the machine's native capabilities.
+All **planning and synthesis is done at compile-time**, such that the resulting runtime code can be optimized to run at a performance closer to the machine's native capabilities.

 ## Contexts, properties and mappings

 A knowledge-driven program consists of contexts, properties and mappings.

-A **context** is a knowledge and reasoning space in which information entities (properties) and inference rules (mappings) can be defined.
+A **context** is a knowledge domain in which information entities (properties) and inference rules (mappings) can be defined.

 A **property** is a semantically meaningful piece of information.

-A **mapping** is an unnamed inference rule specifying a method for deriving one or more unknown properties from a set of one or more known properties, within a given context.
+A **mapping rule** is an unnamed inference rule specifying a method for deriving one or more unknown properties from one or more known properties, within a given context.

 For example, this context describes the basic kinematic relations between distance, time and speed.